abdurrahmanKhan/Analysis-of-India-s-Graduate-Tableau-/README.md

 1) Does India’s more populous states and cities have more graduates?
 2) Does a high literacy mean there is a higher number of graduates in a city?

 This search can be expanded by analysins Infant Mortality Rate(IMR) and Crude Death Rates (CDR) and also a % breakdown of house conditions like good, liveable, dilapidated.
 Due to data incompatibility it was not possible to analyse them in this project, but in my next project I'll be considering a vaste area for analysis.

+Star and Fork the repository, download & run the cells to see the visualization.

 Tableau Profile link : https://public.tableau.com/profile/abdurrahman8234#!/